Table of Contents

 There is no such thing as sensitivity

-And this is the list of foods that many people are sensitive to and are not good for anyone: wheat, vegetable-based oil [heartburn], peanuts, cow’s milk [stomach aches], industrial eggs, sugar [diabetics].And Crohn’s and colitis, in my opinion, are other symptoms of increased sensitivity, to food that is not suitable for humans, a change to a free diet will result, and this is my bet, in the disappearance of these diseases.
+And these are the list of foods that many people are sensitive to and are not good for anyone: wheat, vegetable oil (heartburn), peanuts, cow’s milk (stomach aches), industrial eggs, sugar (diabetics).
+Crohn’s and colitis in my opinion are other symptoms of increased sensitivity to food that is not suitable for humans.
+A change to a free diet will result, and this is my bet, in the disappearance of these diseases.

 Bread, leavened and not wheat, a human heart will feast

-“And the people carried their dough, before it was leavened; The rest of them had a knot in their dress, on their shoulders”, Exodus chapter 12, the bread was so important to them that they went with the dough on them.
+I deliberately start with what is yes, and no – with what is not, because the response is usually “there is nothing left to eat”.
+“From your colonies you shall bring bread…leaven you shall turn” Leviticus, 23 “And the people carried their dough, before it was leavened; “The rest of them are bound in their dress, on their shoulders,” Exodus, 12.
+The bread was so important to them that they went with the dough on them.

 Tef bread – the most recommended of the grains for making pita bread.
 As the Ethiopians prepare today and have prepared in the past, only by marinating with water.
-Very easy to make yourself.
-Ethiopians are not just a handsome people.
+It is very easy to make yourself.
+It’s not just that the Ethiopians are a handsome people.
 Put flour and water only for two days outside.
 After two days you can make fresh bread from it every day.
 Requires heating for 25 minutes at 180 degrees.
 When adding flour to sourdough, it is better to wait a day for the flour to ferment.
-You should always leave a part of the flour leavened and then the leavening action happens quickly with the new flour.
+You should always leave part of the flour leavened and then the leavening action happens quickly with the new flour.
 The teff is a small grain.
 When I exercise free thought, it makes more sense that seeds that have huge amounts of them would be less toxic than larger seeds.
 Because when there are millions of individuals, each individual has a relatively small chance of survival, so there is no need to poison all the grains like a large grain of wheat for example.
-You see it in fish eggs, the chance of an egg surviving is small, very small, but there are thousands of them, and although the egg is very vulnerable, culture is possible because of the huge amount of fish eggs.
+You see it in fish eggs, the chance of an egg surviving is very small, but there are thousands of them, and although the egg is very vulnerable, culture is possible because of the huge amount of fish eggs.
 As mentioned, this is a gamble and not a scientific theory.

-Just like smoking, it is known to kill and humans have smoked for thousands of years [tobacco and the like] but smoking kills at relatively older ages so there is really no evolutionary selection force.
+Just like smoking, it is known to kill and humans have smoked for thousands of years (tobacco and the like) but smoking kills at relatively older ages so there is really no evolutionary selection force.

-Grains naturally contain toxins to prevent pests from eating them.
-Genetic and manual improvement amplifies the toxins because toxins help the goal of the seed companies – more yield per acre, because pests don’t eat the wheat when it has a lot of toxins.
+Toxins help the seed companies’ goal – more yield per acre, because pests don’t eat the wheat when it has a lot of toxins.

 Reasons to avoid wheat products completely:

-- Teff is much easier to prepare and pickle and also tastier.
+• Teff is much easier to prepare and pickle and also tastier.

-- Wheat has undergone genetic modification and conventional breeding to increase the amount of yield in the field.
+• Wheat has undergone genetic modification and conventional breeding to increase the amount of yield in the field.
 In practice, they increased the amount of natural toxins in wheat, the same toxins that harm pests but also poison humans.

-- In regular bread that you buy: the flour has not been acidified, vegetable oil has been added which is just as toxic as wheat, sugar, salt and sometimes they sin by adding gluten [a toxin called lectin]
+• In regular bread that you buy: the flour has not been acidified, vegetable oil has been added which is just as toxic as wheat, sugar, salt and sometimes they sin by adding gluten (a toxin called lectin).

 Ripe fruits with a little fructose – yes